Tag Archives: MR9

 Preferred Services

-When listing which service items are included in a firm’s standing orders, you can also include relevant details like how many units of an item they usually order, how many business days the order is due in (MR9 will calculate the due date for a specific job excluding weekends and holidays), the delivery method, their preference on rush deliveries, and any additional instructions for the service item.
+When listing which service items are included in a firm’s standing orders, you can also include relevant details like how many units of an item they usually order, how many business days the order is due in (MR9 will calculate the due date for a specific part excluding weekends and holidays), the delivery method, their preference on rush deliveries, and any additional instructions for the service item.

 Collections